7 Kubota L3560 Problems and Quick Solutions

 However, you’ll come across users complaining about the problems we just discussed.
 What do we think?
 Well, nothing is perfect.

-We don’t think these issues are a deal breaker when it comes to the l3560 tractor model.
+We don’t think these issues are a deal breaker regarding the l3560 tractor model.
 Most of the common problems are easy to fix.